 Free Tax Preparation Service

-The Foundation, along with community partners PNC and Wells Fargo, funded a free income tax preparation site inside the Randallstown Branch of the Baltimore County Public Library.
+In 2019 and 2020, the Foundation, along with community partners PNC and Wells Fargo, funded a free income tax preparation site inside the Randallstown Branch of the Baltimore County Public Library.
 The site was run by the CASH Campaign of MD, which is an organization that promotes economic advancement for low-to-moderate income individuals and families in Baltimore and across Maryland.
-The site operated from mid-January through April, 2019.
 Applicants were required to have an individual or family income of less than $55,000 annually to qualify.
 Preparers assisted with eligibility for the Earned Income Tax Credit (EITC) and the Child Tax Credit (CTC), which comprise some of the largest anti-poverty measures in the United States.
 By providing this service, applicants retained their entire refund and realized an overall supplement to their annual earnings, rather than losing an estimated 25-50% of it to fees for commercial preparation and high-cost “refund anticipation checks.”

 Hereford Branch FutureMakers Program